Agents of S.H.I.E.L.D.: Costumes

 Betsy Heimann was the costume designer for the pilot, but left the series because of film commitments.
-Assistant costume designer Ann Foley took over for subsequent episodes, and worked closely with Tancharoen to create "very strong, different characters" whose "looks evolve along with the show."
+Assistant costume designer Ann Foley took over for subsequent episodes, and worked closely with Tancharoen to create "very strong, different characters" whose "looks evolve along with the show".
 Foley also brought on concept artists Phillip Boutte Jr. and Josh Shaw to assist with the design process.
 Foley watched every MCU film, paying special attention to The Avengers, and was also inspired by such films as Skyfall (2012) and Mission: Impossible – Ghost Protocol (2011).
 In October 2016, Foley said that she was specifically following the aesthetic of Captain America: The Winter Soldier (2014), "So any costume has to fit inside that world we've established and has to fit that tactical look."
 On the variety of costumes created for each character, Foley preferred to have set pieces in the characters' "closets", as "it's not a fashion show ... a guy like Ward isn't going to have twenty jackets in his closet.
 He is going to have one that he uses all of the time."

 After reading each script, Foley would do her own research, before discussing the look of the episode with the writers.
 She then studied the comics, general fashion, and history to get a look that is recognizable to fans, but fits into the more realistic world of the series.
 Costumes are either custom made or bought, and the actors are brought in for fittings before filming.
 This process was often challenging because of the series' eight-day-per-episode schedule.
 Foley stated that all costumes take a similar amount of time to create, whether they are based on the comics or not.
 Marvel CCO Joe Quesada is involved in the approval process when costuming preexisting characters, including Daisy Johnson's Quake costume, which is introduced in the third season.
 The Quake costume incorporates elements from the comic version of the character, and was intended to show that Quake "could easily be part of the Avengers".
 Foley took steps to differentiate the Quake costume from Scarlett Johansson's Black Widow costumes from the films, but was "flattered" by comparisons made between them.
-Foley was also adamant about showing that characters such as Quake "don't have to be sexualised, that they're powerful, strong women", and so avoided "a lot of cleavage, you don't see high heels.
+Foley was also adamant about showing that characters such as Quake "don't have to be sexualized, that they're powerful, strong women", and so avoided "a lot of cleavage, you don't see high heels.
 It's about practicality."